automata-network/eliza/packages/plugin-dcap/README.md

 ## Credits
 - [Automata Network](https://ata.network): Provided the on-chain DCAP verification, enabling the decentralized verification of TEE attestations.
 - [Phala Network](https://phala.network): Provided support for running agents in TDX environment and contributed the `plugin-tee` for generating DCAP attestation on TDX.
-- [plugin-sgx](https://github.com/elizaOS/eliza/tree/develop/packages/plugin-sgx): Provided the provider for generating DCAP attestation on SGX.
+- [Gramine](https://gramineproject.io/): Provided support for running agents in SGX environment.

 ## License